 2. Wait … I have to take a medical exam to get a life insurance policy?

 Yes, a medical exam is almost always part of the traditional life insurance underwriting process.
-Throwing in the "almost always" because there are a few no-medical exam life insurance policies out there, but they typically tout lower coverage amounts and higher prices than comparable policies subjected to the full underwriting process.
+There are a few no-medical exam life insurance policies out there, but they typically tout lower coverage amounts and higher prices than comparable policies subjected to the full underwriting process.

-3. Why am I taking this medical exam?
+3. Why do I need to take a medical exam?

 It’s comparable to a basic physical.
-The insurer’s testing company will take your vitals (pulse, height, weight, all that good stuff) and a blood sample.
+The insurer’s testing company will take your vitals (pulse, height, weight) and a blood sample.
 Sometimes they’ll ask for a urine sample, too, or administer an EKG.

-5. The insurer’s testing company?
-I can’t go to my own doctor for this?
+5. I can’t go to my own doctor for this?

 Nope, sorry.
 Insurers don’t like potentially-biased third-party practitioners performing the exam.
 But here’s some good news: The insurance company pays for the exam (yay, free physical!).
 The technician will typically come to your house or office.
 And, perhaps more importantly, a third-party diagnostic company is testing you — not the insurance company itself.